Coronavirus: Countries scramble to retrieve tourists stranded in Asia | DW | 28.03.2020

 Thousands stuck

-Thousands of others are stranded across Asia, from Sri Lanka, the Maldives, Thailand, New Zealand to India.
+Thousands of others are stranded across Asia, in places like Sri Lanka, the Maldives, Thailand, India and also in New Zealand.

-The US plans to evacuate its nationals in Pakistan next week, while France and Germany are currently negotiating charter planes to evacuate their nationals from India.
+The US plans to evacuate its citizens in Pakistan next week, while France and Germany are currently negotiating charter planes to evacuate their nationals from India.

 "I get text messages from my parents and my friends every day and all day and they're all asking when are we returning home but we don't know and they don't know and we all have to wait", Susi Vormwald, a German national stranded in New Zealand, told Radio New Zealand.

-About 17,000 foreign tourists in Sri Lanka are being allowed to use their cancelled flight tickets as passes to use within a countrywide lockdown.
+About 17,000 foreign tourists in Sri Lanka are being allowed to use their canceled flight tickets as passes to get around a curfew.
 The Indonesian government has automatically extended visas for all tourists stranded in Indonesia.

 am/rs (AP, AFP)